 However, the final resolution proposed above also raises problems.
 The combinatory דִּבְרֵי הַבְּרִית only exists in D (Deut 28:69; 29:8), in Kings (2 Kngs 23:2-3), in Jeremiah’s prophecies (11:2-3, 6, 8; 34:18) and in Chronicles (2 Chr 34:30-31), and it is alien to J. For this reason, many perceive this combination to be a late editorial addition, and Haran even thinks that it must have been created by D (or by an editor under his influence) and then situated in its current position.
 However, the combination’s repeated use in a specific document, and its transformation into an idiomatic phrase, does not mean that it could not have appeared several times or even once in an other document.
 The question of whether a specific combination belongs to a document must be determined by its compatibility with the plotline, and in this case the compatibility is clear, as shown above.
 There is no doubt that the story which began with the proclamation of the covenant (v.
 10) and continued with the command to inscribe the words that were to be the basis of the covenant (v.
 27), would end with their actual inscription.
 Even if we could argue that the combination underwent some sort of an edit (for instance, the expansion of the single word דברים ), a proposition for which there is no real evidence, it still reflects whatever words existed independently in J that were fused by the Torah’s redactor with an independent sentence from E to create one integrated sentence.

 There is one problem that the combination עשרת הדברים creates.
 It is difficult to discover any sort of obvious division in the chapter into ten sentences, commandments, or parts, and, therefore, it is unclear what this phrase might be referring to.
 Goethe, as noted above (in footnote 25), suggests that perhaps the difficulty stems from the reworking this segment from J underwent.
-Perhaps, these scriptures belonging to J originally contained ten ritual דיברות (nto to be confused with, the ten ethical commandments belonging to E that appear in Exod 20:2-13).
+Perhaps, these scriptures belonging to J originally contained ten ritual דיברות (not to be confused with, the ten ethical commandments belonging to E that appear in Exod 20:2-13).
 However, methodologically speaking this causes confusion: Nothing in the verses comprising ‘The Little Book of the Covenant’ suggests ten words, and the only reason the notion of ten words came up was the existence of the combinatory phrase.
 Since the phrase does exist, the hypothesis that there had originally been some sort of schema involving ten words was proposed, even though in the canonical version the editorial process had made it impossible to identify them.
 While we cannot definitively dismiss this proposition, it fails to offer any real supporting evidence and it is no better than any other hypothesis proffered.